juliendymendes/juliendymendes/README.md

 ## My skills

-Currently my main area of ​​activity is front-end development but I'm always exploring ways to improve my skills and knowledge and, therefore, I have been studying more about UX/UI Design and back-end development focused on Java with Spring Boot.
+Currently my main area of ​​activity is fullstack development but I'm always exploring ways to improve my skills and knowledge and, therefore, I have been studying more about tests with RSpec for Ruby on Rails apps.
 Some of the technologies I work on are:

 <a href="https://vuejs.org/"><img loading="lazy" align="center" alt="Vue" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/vuejs/vuejs-original.svg"></a>